kessler/darkmagic/README.md

 This di relies heavily on the module system, it does not cache the dependencies you create.

-Please read the [dark magic section](#dark-magic---full-disclosure) before proceeding.
+Please read the [origin of the name section](#dark-magic---full-disclosure) before proceeding.

 ## example
 ###lib/database.js: